-Join us as we continue to engage readers across the country by applying for an Internship.
+Join us as we continue to engage readers across the country by applying for the available position:

-If you know someone who would be a good fit for any of the available positions, please share this announcement!
+If you know someone who would be a good fit for the available position, please share this announcement!

 The National Book Foundation, presenter of the National Book Awards, welcomes applications from individuals seeking internships at the center of an established and active literary nonprofit.
 Interns assist with a variety of tasks and programs, including the National Book Awards, 5 Under 35, BookUp, the Innovations in Reading Prize, as well as administrative, marketing and social media projects.